 - It’s versatile.

-- Four-way stretch helps it fit on a variety of car seats.
+- The four-way stretch helps it fit on a variety of car seats.

 - It’s pretty hot to use for summer.